 None of this will happen overnight.
 Already I have fits of acquisitiveness and rage at letting go.
 I’m just beginning the process.
 But cuddling up to my clutter and expressing gratitude for its presence feels like a good way to start.
 Who doesn’t want to love and be loved?
 That includes my stuff.

-If you’ve got a clutter problem of your own, check out this advice from personal organization expert Andrew Mellen and watch him put it into action in a 2012 video of him reorganizing Tricycle managing editor Emma Varvaloucas’s apartment.
+If you’ve got a clutter problem of your own, check out this advice from personal organization expert Andrew Mellen and watch him put it into action in a 2012 video of him reorganizing Tricycle executive editor Emma Varvaloucas’s apartment.